kopperud/Pesto.jl/docs/src/analysis/bayes_factors.md

 treeplot(primates, rates, "strong_support"; cmap = cmap)
 ```

-Both the phylogeny plot, as well as the filtered data frame, only show one branch that had strong support (with a Bayes factor of >10) for one or more shifts.
-The number of estimated diversification rate shifts ($\hat{N}$) on this branch is also significantly larger than zero, almost at 1 number of shifts.
+Both the phylogeny plot, as well as the filtered data frame, show two branches that had substantial support (with a Bayes factor of >3.2) for one or more shifts.
+The number of estimated diversification rate shifts ($\hat{N}$) on this branch is also significantly larger than zero, at 1.05 and 0.65.

 ### References